Tajmirkhan515/Task-Problem-Extraction-/README.md

 # Task-Problem-Extraction-

-Select research articles and read or extract the text of the introduction portion.
-Preprocessing the introduction portion, remove the reference sentences.
+Select research articles and read or extract the text of the introduction portion.\n Preprocessing the introduction portion, remove the reference sentences.
 Apply the pre-train model to classify the whole generated sentence into two groups (positive and negative) The positive sentence, remove and ignore.
 Focus on negative sentences.